 The basics of content area layouts

-You can save rows and modules globally, so that any change you make in one place is reflected everywhere, or you can save the rows and modules so you can reuse them but can modify them in each location.
-Or you can save the entire page layout.
-If you have the Agency version of the Beaver Builder plugin, you can white label the Page Builder UI and create custom editing environments for your clients by controlling which layout templates, rows, and modules are available to them.
+You can save rows and modules globally, so that any change you make in one place is reflected everywhere, or you can save the rows and modules so you can reuse them but can modify them differently in each location.
+Or you can save the entire layout as a layout template, which you can use on any other page of your site or export for use on another site.

 Beaver Builder Theme